Marshall Rosenberg: Practice

-Rosenberg showed a need to explore and try out different things: "Ask Carl Rogers.
-He asked me to be on his research project because he wanted many people doing many different things."

-In 1961, Rosenberg received his Ph.D. in clinical psychology from the University of Wisconsin–Madison.
+In 1961, Rosenberg received his Ph.D. in clinical psychology from the University of Wisconsin–Madison, where he studied under Carl Rogers.
 His dissertation, Situational Structure and Self-evaluation, prefigured certain key aspects of his later work with nonviolent communication by focusing on "the relationship between (the) structure of social situations and two dimensions of self evaluation; positive self evaluation and certainty of self evaluation".
 In 1966 he was awarded Diplomate status in clinical psychology from the American Board of Examiners in Professional Psychology.

 Rosenberg started out in clinical practice in Saint Louis, Missouri, forming Psychological Associates with partners.
 In making an analysis of problems of children in school, he found learning disabilities.
 He wrote his first book, Diagnostic Teaching, in 1968, reporting his findings.
 He also met Al Chappelle, a leader in the Zulu 1200s, a black liberation group in St. Louis.
-Rosenberg went to teach his approach to conflict resolution to the gang in exchange for Chappelle appearing at desegregation conventions, starting in Washington, D.C.
+Rosenberg went to teach his approach to conflict resolution to the group in exchange for Chappelle appearing at desegregation conventions, starting in Washington, D.C.
 While Chappelle was harnessing communication against racism, Vicki Legion began to collaborate to counter sexism.
 "I started to give my services, instead of to individual affluent clients, to people on the firing line like Al and Vicki, and others fighting in behalf of human rights of various groups."

 The superintendent of schools, Thomas Shaheen, in Rockford, Illinois called upon Rosenberg to deal with conflicts in an alternative school that was established.
 In 1970 Shaheen became superintendent of schools in San Francisco, California and was charged with racially integrating the city's schools.
 He called on Rosenberg to help as before and Rosenberg organized a group but Shaheen was dismissed before it could come into action.
 Rosenberg decided to stay in California and promoted the Community Council for Mutual Education with the help of Vicki Legion.

-NVC "evolved out of my practice with people who were hurting, and experimenting with what might be of value to them, whether they be in the correctional school for girls, or people labeled schizophrenic".